This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 Step 1: Heat oven to 350 degrees.
 Line 2 cupcake pans with cupcake liners and set aside.

-Step 3: In a large bowl, beat the softened butter until it’s light and creamy.
+Step 1: In a large bowl, beat the softened butter until it’s light and fluffy.

-Step 5: Add vanilla and milk, and then mix on medium speed until frosting comes together and is smooth.
+Step 3: Add vanilla extract and milk, and then mix on medium speed until frosting comes together and is smooth.

-Step 6: Divide buttercream frosting, putting half in one mixing bowl and half in another.
-Add several drops of orange food coloring to one of the bowls.
+Step 4: Divide buttercream frosting, putting half in one mixing bowl and half in another.
+Add several drops of orange coloring to one of the bowls.

-Step 7: Add several drops of red food coloring to the other bowl.
+Step 5: Add several drops of red coloring to the other bowl.
 Mix both colors of frosting until food coloring is combined and there are no streaks.

-Step 8: Add small dollops of frosting to the center of each cupcake.
+Step 1: Add small dollops of frosting to the center of each of the cooled cupcakes.

-Step 9: Break the pretzel sticks in half to create 6 “wood” pieces that will sit under your frosting.
-Press the pretzels onto center of the cupcake, using the dab of frosting to hold them in place.
+Step 2: Break the pretzel sticks in half to create 6 “wood” pieces that will sit under your frosting.
+Press them onto center of the cupcake, using the dab of frosting to hold them in place.

 Repeat this for the red frosting and set aside.
 Snip off one end of the twisted plastic wrap for each color.

-Step 11: Add both colors side by side to a large piping bag prepared with your favorite frosting tip (I like to use the large star tip).
+Step 4: Add both colors side by side to a large piping bag fitted with a large star tip.
 The trimmed off end should be pointing down towards the frosting tip.

 Squeeze the colors evenly and swirl the frosting onto the cupcakes using a circular motion.
 The dual colors will give your cupcakes the fire effect.